Playboy (USA)

 Salvation for the poor soul who has let those shopping days dwindle.

-126 BLUE CADILLAC—fiction Michael MALONE
+126 BLUE CADILLAC—fiction MICHAEL MALONE

 Braxton Cox is headed home to Mom's for Thanksgiving dinner, when blonde, beautiful Marie sidetracks him.
 Mourning the King together, they go for a ride in her blue "Elvis" Cadillac, and Braxton gets all shook up.